seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 formatting or informal phrasing.

-This module is intended for developers and NLP practitioners seeking to extract measurement expressions from natural language.
+This module is intended for developers and NLP practitioners seeking to extract measurement expressions from natural language -- without relying on large language models (LLMs).
+It provides a rule-based, deterministic approach, __aligned with lightweight, transparent, and production-grade NLP workflows__.

 __units__ is a parser module designed to extract measurement expressions from natural language text.
 It identifies numeric-unit constructs across general,